 Mr Guan Meng Kuan was appointed a Director on 1 February 1983.
-Mr Guan will be subject to retirement and will be seeking re-election at the forthcoming Annual General Meeting of the Company scheduled to be held on 27 April 2017.
-He was last re-appointed on 24 April 2015.
+Mr Guan was last re-appointed on 27 April 2017.
 He is also a member of the Nominating Committee and Remuneration Committee of the Company.

-Mr Guan was the Managing Director of Singapore Piling & Civil Engineering Private Limited ("SPACE") from November 1971 to December 1999, after which, he remained as a Director and acted as a consultant to SPACE until this wholly owned subsidiary of the Company was disposed off on 2 July 2001.
+Mr Guan was the Managing Director of Singapore Piling & Civil Engineering Private Limited ("SPACE") from November 1971 to December 1999, after which, he has remained as a Director and acted as a consultant to SPACE until this wholly owned subsidiary of the Company was disposed of on 2 July 2001.
 Prior to this, he held several head posts of Executive Engineer, Deputy Director and Acting Director of Development Division of Jurong Town Corporation.